 The chemicals used in wood treatment

 Waterborne preservatives are commonly used in the preservation of wood.
-Distributors use the waterborne chemicals in pressure treatment only and they include ammoniacal copper zinc arsenate (ACSA), chromate copper arsenate (CCA), and ammoniacal copper quaternary (ACQ) compounds.
+Distributors use waterborne chemicals in pressure treatment only and they include ammoniacal copper zinc arsenate (ACSA), chromate copper arsenate (CCA), and ammoniacal copper quaternary (ACQ) compounds.
 CCA accounts for around 94 per cent of the used waterborne chemicals.
 The primary chemicals in CCA are highly toxic and the EPA regulates them as pesticides.

-In the preserved wood, CCA chemicals tightly bond with the wood, which means that they are unlikely to leach from the wood under the normal environmental conditions.
+In the preserved wood, CCA chemicals tightly bond with the wood, which means they are unlikely to leach from the wood under the normal environmental conditions.
 ACQ is the most popular alternative to the CCA.
 The alternative eliminates the toxic chromium and arsenic components associated with CCA.

 Using treated wood properly

 You have to consider several factors when using treated timber.
 For example, you have to decide where to use – for example indoor or outdoor.
-Decide on whether people and animals will get into contact with it and whether it will get into contact with your drinking water sources or the groundwater.
+Decide on whether people and animals will get into contact with it and whether it will contact your drinking water sources or the groundwater.
 If there is any good alternative to the treated timber, you will have to go for it.
 Avoid inhaling the sawdust from this timber when sawing.
 And do not use it for countertops or cutting boards.